-Join Mike Meyers for an in-depth discussion in this video Email, part of CompTIA A+ Exam Prep (220-901) Part 5: Networking.
+Join Mike Meyers for an in-depth discussion in this video Email, part of CompTIA A+ (220-901) Cert Prep: 5 Networking.

 - In a world filled with web-based email,…things like Gmail, Yahoo, Hotmail, Windows Live,…we forget that in the traditional email world…you install a client on your computer…and that client goes,…sends your email,…and grabs your email.…So, to understand that,…well first of all, it's on the A so we need to,…we need to appreciate there are three protocols…that help make this happen.…First of all, is SMTP.…Simple Mail Transfer Protocol.…SMTP is used for you to send email.…